 It may also include personal assistance provided by a registered or enrolled nurse or assistance to support your independence in your personal care activities such as showering and dressing.
 In order to stay at home you may require assistance to keep up with essential activities such as shopping, banking and maintaining social contacts.
 For more specific problems allied health professionals may assist to enhance nutrition, function, strength, independence and safety.
 You may need assistance to help you attend doctor’s appointments and treatments.

-To find out whether you are eligible or for more information you can call the Regional assessment service on 1300 785 415 or browse the Western Australia Home and Community Care Program website and the www.myagedcare.gov.au/aged-care-services/commonwealth-home-support-programme
+To find out whether you are eligible or for more information you can call My Aged Care on 1800 200 422 or browse the My Aged Care website www.myagedcare.gov.au/home-start-here

 Cancer Council Western Australia Practical Assistance Program